zafersn/WiFi-RC-Controller-With-Camera/README-EN.md

 ![Screen Shot RA1](https://github.com/zafersn/WiFi-RC-Controller-With-Camera/blob/master/images/ra1.png)
 <br><br>
 * Again from `Tools` menu, you must show which port plugged to Arduino board. `Tools => port`
 * After realize all steps, now you can upload the codes to Arduino board.
-You can complete the uploading process by pressing `Upload` button from left-up corner of the program.<br><br>
+You can complete the uploading process by pressing `Upload` button from left-up corner of the program.<br><br><br>
 ![Screen Shot](https://github.com/zafersn/WiFi-RC-Controller-With-Camera/blob/master/images/ra2.png)
 <br><br>